DBCG/aphl-vsm/vsp/docs/tx-ecosystem-comparison.md

 This document compares the requirements of the [FHIR Terminology Ecosystem IG](https://hl7.org/fhir/uv/tx-ecosystem/requirements.html) version 1.8.0 to the [CRMI Artifact Terminology Service](https://hl7.org/fhir/uv/crmi/2025Sep/artifact-terminology-service.html) requirements

-> TX: I tried to deep-link here, but I get access denied when I try to access the permanent links from the directory of published versions
+> TX Comment: I tried to deep-link here, but I get access denied when I try to access the permanent links from the directory of published versions

 ## Metadata